 Is the compensation and benefits package offered by your organisation competitive?
 Are there schemes or initiatives being run by competitors that could be implemented in your organisation?
 Are your organisation’s structures appropriate to the market?
 Answering these questions should give you an insight into your organisation’s strength and brand in the employment market.
 This information should then be used to develop an action plan to boost your organisation’s competitiveness regarding recruitment and retention.

 4 Recruitment Process: The initial stages of forming an employment relationship continue to affect your employees long after they have signed a contract and joined your team.
 Examine your recruitment process to ensure appropriate expectations are set for the candidate’s performance, their role content and their career development.
-Employees may become disengaged or disillusioned if the perks of the role or potential for development were oversold at interview.
+Employees may become disengaged or disillusioned if the perks of the role or potential for development were oversold at interview, which negatively affects your retention ability.

 5 Career Development: Ensure that all employees are aware of the opportunities available for development.
 Clear pathways should be developed, charting an employee’s potential development through several levels of the organisation and providing training or experience required to achieve this.
 This information will allow the employee to strive to achieve more.